-

 (BOC) Higher interest rates generally lead to higher returns on investments denominated in CAD.
 This tends to attract foreign capital into CAD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of EUR is Moderate Bullish and for the CAD is Weak Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of EUR is Weak Bullish and for the CAD is Weak Bearish.

-Our Ziwox A, mid-term Fundamental Score for EUR is -4.
-So, base on the Fundamental Score, we predict mid-term downside price movement.
+Our Ziwox A, mid-term Fundamental Score for EUR is 16. and Fundamental Score for CAD is 7.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance

-In the current trading session, "New York", Market risk sentiment is Mix.
-The Australian dollar and Switzerland Frank recorded the strongest performance, while the Gold and Yen are weakest so far.
+In the current trading session, "Sydney & Tokyo", Market risk sentiment is Risk-OFF.
+The Canadian Dollar and Switzerland Frank recorded the strongest performance, while the Yen and Australian dollar are weakest so far.

 Currencies performance vs US dollar "USD"